Dheero82/cooking-one/site/content/products.md

     we are dedicated chefs and passionate eaters, but most of all we love to sread our knowledge
 main:
-  heading: Great coffee with no compromises
+  heading: Great food with no compromises
   description: >
-    We hold our coffee to the highest standards from the shrub to the cup.
+    We hold our cooking to the highest standards from the sourcing of our ingredients to the dedication of our teaching.
 That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+We personlly visit each farm, butcher, fish supplier  to make sure of the quality of our ingredients, locally sourced ingredients are the base of good food.
   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/products/products-grid3.jpg